ut-ras/RobotathonESP32/docs/_sections/_guide-primaries/sensors-and-actuators/actuators.md

 | White        |  Any PWM capable pin          |

 {: .highlight}
-If you're not sure which ESP32 pins are PWM capable, then check out the diagram in [this page!](https://ut-ras.github.io/RobotathonESP32/getting-started/microcontroller-interface)
+If you're not sure which ESP32 pins are hardware PWM capable, then check out the diagram in [this page!](https://ut-ras.github.io/RobotathonESP32/getting-started/microcontroller-interface)
 {: .callout-toby}

 In this competition, we will be using the Arduino servo library to control the servos.
 The following is an example of how to configure the servo: